Ardie-Ganz: History

 In 1930, Ardie President Willy Bendit approved German Jewish engineer Josef Ganz to build a prototype of a small Volkswagen according to his (Ganz's) design.
 This Ardie-Ganz prototype was finished in September 1930 and achieved highly successful road-test results.
 The car featured a tubular chassis, mid-mounted engine, and independent wheel suspension with swing-axles at the rear.

 The Volkswagen Beetle connection

 With the Ardie-Ganz, Adler Maikäfer and Standard Superior cars, as well as his progressive writings and promotion of the concept of a Volkswagen in Motor-Kritik magazine since the 1920s, Josef Ganz is claimed by some to be the inspiration behind the Volkswagen Beetle.
 Another possible inspiration is the Hanomag 2/10 PS from 1925.

 New investigation

 While the Volkswagen Beetle was produced in its millions after World War Two, the name of Josef Ganz was largely forgotten.
-In 2004, Dutch journalist Paul Schilperoord started researching the life and work of Josef Ganz.
-He has unearthed many new facts, and is currently working on a new book and documentary.

 The inspiration for the Volkswagen Beetle came from the Tatra V570, T87, and T97.
 Tatra sued Ferdinand Porsche for it.